 – Our gut doesn’t just help us digest food and harness energy, but also fight diseases and infections by boosting our immune systems.

-I started to try to comprehend how my gut, something associated with the ‘messy’ work, could be playing a masterful role in my mental wellbeing, ability to fight off infections and key decision making.
-Three key challenges we’re all facing during these times of uncertainty.
+I started to try to comprehend how my gut, something associated with the ‘messy’ emotive work, could be playing a masterful role in my mental wellbeing, ability to fight off infections and key decision making: three key challenges we’re all facing during these times of uncertainty.

 It sounds obvious now, but I do feel more energised, motivated and cheerful when I eat a healthy, mixed diet.
 I always presumed this was my brain telling my body I’d been good, not the other way around.
-I always associated getting ill after a big holiday being because of ‘dirty aeroplane air’.
-The fact is the air on a plane is filtered and is some of the cleanest around.
+I always associated getting ill after a big holiday with ‘dirty aeroplane air’.
+The fact is the air on a plane is filtered and is particularly clean as a result.
 It’s more likely that binging on alcohol and unhealthy food whilst on holiday is what hampers my immune system by knocking my microbiome off balance.